wmmxk/Deep-learning/Notes/Notes_for_setup_desktop_for_deep_learning.md

    sudo apt-get update
-   sudo apt-get install nvidia-367 sudo reboot
+   sudo apt-get install nvidia-367 sudo reboot to check which driver is compatible to this system run ubuntu-drivers list

 5. After I installed CUDA, I need to add the directory for executive file and libraries to PATH and LD_LIBRARY_PATH, my vim editor does not work as expected.
 (The backspace, arrow up, down keys do not work)
    Solution: